 (usually just called hit points) can be any number from the creature’s hit point maximum down to 0.
 This number changes frequently as a creature takes damage or receives Healing

 Whenever a creature takes damage, that damage is subtracted from its Hit Points

 .
 The loss of Hit Points

-has no effect on a creature’s capabilities until the creature drops to 0 Hit Points
+on a creature’s capabilities until the creature drops to 0 Hit Points

 Each weapon, spell, and harmful monster ability specifies the damage it deals.
 You roll the damage die or dice, add any modifiers, and apply the damage to your target.
 Magic Weapons